Strategies to Preventing Skin Scarring (and the anxieties which come with them)

 It began with my wailing about inevitable scarring!
 And ended with Ben comforting me (and probably rolling his eyes discretely) while encouraging me to devise a scar-preventing game plan.

 Despite the fact I have resolved to be less OCD about my skin, scars are something I obsess over.
-Its a good thing I know a thing or two about treating scars.
+Its a good thing I know a thing or two about treating them.

-So, this week, I thought to help those who scar easily get let in on the secrets (and pledge to myself to stop being so clumsy).
+So, this week, I thought I'd let those that scar easily in on some secrets (and pledge to myself to stop being so clumsy).
 This post is all about solutions for preventing and healing scars.

 Scarring is caused by skin trauma.
 Whether its the aftermath of a large blemish or the melanin response to a sun burn, a scar is caused by inflammation.

-Skin with darker tones will scar usually more easily, as will skin which is dehydrated.
+Skin with darker tones will scar usually more easily, as will dehydrated skin.

 When preventing the onset of a permanent skin mark, the source of the inflammation will be key in dictating what route of treatment to take.

 If the scar is from acne, the best thing to do is nourish your skin.